emenes/solitaire-byEmenes/README.md

 ---

-## ✨ Features (New in Version 8.1)
+## ✨ Features (Updated in Version 8.3)

+*   **🎯 Dynamic Difficulty Engine (Easy, Medium, Hard, Master, Expert):**
+    *   Players select their preferred difficulty mode upon launching or starting a new game.
+    *   The shuffling algorithm dynamically adjusts card arrangement based on chosen difficulty:
+        *   **Easy:** Draws 1 card; Aces are prioritized near the top of the deck for an accessible start.
+        *   **Medium & Hard:** Draws 2 and 3 cards respectively; fully randomized standard deck distribution.
+        *   **Master & Expert:** Draws 3 cards; Aces are strategically buried deeper toward the bottom of the stock pile to increase challenge.
+*   **♾️ Unlimited Stock Rerolls (No Limit Restriction):** The Stock pile permits infinite rerolls across all difficulty levels without restrictions or pass limits, keeping gameplay smooth and continuous.
+*   **🎛️ Bottom Navigation Difficulty Control:** A dedicated **Difficulty** button located alongside *Reset*, *Undo*, and *How to Play* allows quick difficulty adjustments with instant modal warnings before resetting to a new deal.
+*   **🌐 Cross-Browser & Mobile Touch Optimization:** Full drag-and-drop compatibility across Firefox, Google Chrome, Edge, Opera, as well as native Touch Event support for tablets and mobile devices.
-*   **⏱️ Live Gameplay Timer:** Score points have been replaced with a real-time live timer.
-Counting starts automatically on your first move and displays your final completion time upon victory.
+*   **⏱️ Live Gameplay Timer:** Score points are replaced with a real-time live timer that triggers on your first move and records final completion time.
 *   **↩️ Undo & 🔄 Reset Controls:**
     *   **Undo:** Reverts your latest move back to its previous state.
-    *   **Reset:** Resets the board and rearranges all cards back to the exact initial deal, clearing time and move history after a confirmation warning.
+    *   **Reset:** Resets the board and rearranges all cards back to the exact initial deal, clearing time and move history after confirmation.
-*   **💾 Auto-Save (LocalStorage):** Progress is saved automatically to your browser in real time.
-Closing or refreshing the browser allows you to resume right where you left off.
+*   **💾 LocalStorage Auto-Save:** Automatically preserves game state, timer, and difficulty settings in real time, allowing players to resume previous sessions seamlessly.
-*   **⭐ Smart Auto-Solve:** Once all face-down cards on the Tableau are revealed and the Stock is empty, a compact Auto-Solve button appears next to the Hint button to quickly finish the game.
+*   **⭐ Smart Auto-Solve:** Automatically displays an Auto-Solve button once all face-down cards on the Tableau are revealed and the Stock is cleared.
-*   **📦 Compact Backup Modal:** Unified `Backup` button that opens a clean modal containing options to export or import your `solitaire_game_v8.1.json` backup file.
+*   **📦 Backup Modal (v8.3 Support):** Unified `Backup` button allowing users to save or load game progress via `solitaire_game_v8.3.json` files.
-*   **🌐 Full English Support:** Clean, fully translated interface and system alert dialogs across all features.
-*   **🎨 Dynamic Cosmetics Sidebar:** Personalize your playing field seamlessly by changing background gradients or selecting custom card back designs.
+*   **🎨 Cosmetics Customization:** Change background themes and custom card back patterns via the responsive sidebar menu.
-*   **🔊 Responsive Synthesized Audio:** Powered by the browser's *Web Audio API*, generating instant audio feedback when drawing or moving cards.
+*   **🔊 Synthesized Web Audio API:** Generates real-time audio feedback when drawing or placing cards.

 ---

 ## 🎮 How to Play (Game Rules)

 1.  **Main Objective:** Move all cards to the four **Foundation** slots in the top right corner.
 Each pile must be built up by suit, starting sequentially from **Ace (A) to King (K)**.
-2.  **Tableau Movement (Bottom Columns):** Cards in the columns can be stacked in descending order, but they must strictly **alternate in color** (e.g., place a Red 6 on top of a Black 7).
+2.  **Tableau Movement (Bottom Columns):** Cards in the columns can be stacked in descending order, strictly **alternating in color** (e.g., place a Red 6 on top of a Black 7).
 3.  **Empty Columns:** If a column on the tableau becomes completely empty, only a **King (K)** (or a valid sequence starting with a King) can be placed into that empty slot.
-4.  **Stock & Waste Pile:** Tap the face-down Stock pile in the top left to draw cards into the Waste pile when looking for new moves.
+4.  **Stock & Waste Pile:** Tap or click the face-down Stock pile in the top left to draw cards into the Waste pile based on your selected difficulty draw count.
+Infinite recycling of the stock pile is enabled.

 ---

 ## 🛠️ Technology Stack
 *   **HTML5** - Clean semantic structural setup and accessible UI layout.
-*   **CSS3** - Customized interactive modals, responsive sizing, CSS custom properties for instant styling switches, and keyframe animations.
+*   **CSS3** - Customized interactive modals, responsive grid sizing, custom CSS variables, keyframe animations, and mobile layout breakpoints.
-*   **Vanilla JavaScript (ES6)** - Client-side state history management, local storage synchronization, predictive layout validation logic, JSON import/export, and procedural Web Audio wave generation.
+*   **Vanilla JavaScript (ES6)** - Difficulty deck distribution algorithms, touch event listener implementations, client-side state history tracking, local storage synchronization, JSON backup handlers, and Web Audio API synthesis.

 ---
-Published by **EMENES INTERACTIVE** | Stable Release (2026)
+Published by **EMENES INTERACTIVE** | Stable Release Version (2026)